chkla/Transformers-MZES/README.md

 # 🤖 Transformer-Based Language Models (Input Talk @ Method Bits, MZES, UMannheim)
 Welcome to the transformer-based Language Models (LMs) talk!
 You can find the slides of the talk here [![Google Slides](https://img.shields.io/badge/Slides-yellow?logo=google-slides)](https://docs.google.com/presentation/d/1eUmChBbDBaENQWVBBmytAiB7xpioPz2325-znhxB4xs/edit?usp=sharing).
 In this talk, we covering a winde range of topics including what language models are, why we need a new architecture for them, the components that make the Transformer architecture so powerful, the differences between Transformer-based Language Models, how to train a state-of-the-art transformer model for various research tasks, and the limits and open challenges of these new types of Language Models.
 Questions for this talk:

 <details><summary>🤔 *What are Language Models?*</summary>
 <br>
-Language models are a type of machine learning model that can predict the probability of a sequence of words in a given context.
+Language models are a specific type of machine learning model designed to predict the likelihood of word sequences in a given context.
+They are crucial in a variety of natural language processing tasks such as machine translation, speech recognition, and text generation.
 </details>
 <details><summary>🚀 *Why do we need a new architecture (Transformer) for Language Models?*</summary>
 <br>
-The Transformer architecture was introduced to overcome the limitations of previous models, such as Recurrent Neural Networks (RNNs) and Long Short-Term Memory (LSTM) networks, in capturing long-term dependencies in text.
+The Transformer architecture was developed to address the limitations of previous models like Recurrent Neural Networks (RNNs) and Long Short-Term Memory (LSTM) networks.
+These earlier models struggled with capturing long-term dependencies in text due to their sequential nature.
+Transformers, with their parallel processing capabilities and innovative self-attention mechanisms, excel at handling longer-range dependencies and offer significant performance improvements.
 </details>
-<details><summary>🔧 *What components make transformer architecture so powerful?*</summary>
+<details><summary>🔧 *What components make the Transformer architecture so powerful?*</summary>
 <br>
-The Transformer architecture is made up of several key components, including self-attention mechanisms, multi-head attention, and feed-forward neural networks.
+The Transformer architecture's power comes from several key components, such as self-attention mechanisms that weigh the importance of words within a context, multi-head attention that allows the model to focus on different aspects of the input simultaneously, and feed-forward neural networks that process and generate the output.
+These components, combined with positional encoding, enable the architecture to handle large-scale language modeling tasks effectively.
 </details>
 <details><summary>🤖 *What are the differences between transformer-based Language Models?*</summary>
 <br>
-There are several different types of transformer-based language models, including autoregressive models like GPT-2 and GPT-3, and encoder-decoder models like BERT and RoBERTa.
+There are various types of transformer-based language models, each with unique characteristics.
+Autoregressive models like GPT-2 and GPT-3 generate text by predicting one word at a time, while encoder-decoder models like BERT and RoBERTa use masked language modeling to pre-train on large corpora before fine-tuning for specific tasks.
+These models differ in their architecture, training data, and objectives, resulting in different strengths and weaknesses.
 </details>
-<details><summary>🤓 *How can we train a SotA transformer model for various research tasks?*</summary>
+<details><summary>🤓 *How can we train a state-of-the-art Transformer model for various research tasks?*</summary>
 <br>
-In this talk, we will provide hands-on sessions with Colab for implementing a language model for supervised topic classification, a domain adaptation approach, and a zero-shot NLI classification with an existing model.
+To train a state-of-the-art Transformer model for research tasks, we will provide hands-on sessions using Google Colab.
+These sessions will cover implementing a language model for supervised topic classification, a domain adaptation approach, and zero-shot NLI classification with an existing pre-trained model.
+By following these sessions, you will gain practical experience in fine-tuning Transformer models for various tasks.
 </details>
 <details><summary>🤯 *What are the limits and open challenges of these new types of Language Models?*</summary>
 <br>
-Despite their impressive performance on various tasks, transformer-based language models still face challenges such as data bias, explainability, ethical concerns and many more.
+Transformer-based language models still face several challenges.
+These include data bias, which may result in biased predictions, limited explainability that makes it difficult to understand model decisions, and ethical concerns surrounding their potential misuse.
+Other challenges include computational resource requirements, the need for large-scale training data, and difficulty in handling tasks that require common sense or deep reasoning.
 </details>